TheJacksonLaboratory/acm-bcb-singularity2021/section_02.md

 -rwxrwxr-x.
 1 labuser labuser 93574075 Jul 28 17:31 lolcow_latest.sif
 ```

-#### .sif stands for “singularity image format” and is the default image format singularity uses.
+#### The .sif extension stands for “singularity image format” and is the default image format singularity uses.

 #### Notice how singularity images appear as single files unlike Docker images which have multiple layers